DiogoGramunha/DiogoGramunha/README.md

 ### About Me :

-I am driven by curiosity and I desire to keep learning to have the ability to solve as many problems as possible.
-I am a student who dives head first into the world of Backend and Mobile Development knowledge.
+- 👀 I am a student who dives head first into the world of Backend and Software Development.
 It is by passionately working that I try to improve all my knowledge and abilities in the world of technologies!

-🎓 **Computer Science Student** at the University of Aveiro - ESTGA 🇵🇹
+- 🎓 **Computer Science Student** at the University of Aveiro - ESTGA 🇵🇹

-🏅 **Swimming Athlete** - 5 national records, 11 national titles and one time Central North Swimmer of the Year
+- 🏅 **Swimming Athlete** - 5 national records, 11 national titles and one time Central North Swimmer of the Year

 ---
 <!--